quiltedhills/htfc3-kubejs_patches/README.md

 • Recipe overhauls for permanent light sources (type 'permanent' into JEI!) <br/>
 • Fixed the nourishment effect preventing your character from getting hungry <br/>
 &nbsp; &nbsp; ◦ Nourishment will still make you not get hungry for some time, but not to an extreme it did before <br/>
-• Made IE Blast Furnaces functional <br/>
+• Made IE Blast Furnaces functional for making blooms and pig iron <br/>
 • Reworked ore-related tags <br/>
 &nbsp; &nbsp; ◦ If you had ore processing contraptions that relied on specific item tags (not attributes like 'can be washed'), <br/>
 &nbsp; &nbsp; &nbsp; you might want to double check that they still work! <br/>